 A train operator wanted to know if there were clear differences between drivers that passed red signals and those that didn't.
 To do this, they decided to measure the stopping distance of each train after encountering a red signal.
 They expected a clear difference in stopping distances between when things went right and when SPADS occurred, but they didn't.

 There was no apparent difference in the behaviour of drivers.
 Instead, they saw a wide variation in stopping distances and a normal distribution curve.
 The stopping distances were occasionally greater than is allowable, and a SPAD occurred.
-It was concluded that rather than being exceptional events, SPADS were simply a result of having such a wide variation in breaking distances and therefore were expected to occur under the current operating conditions.
+It was concluded that rather than being exceptional events, SPADS were simply a result of having such a wide variation in braking distances and therefore were expected to occur under the current operating conditions.

 Several factors caused the wide variation in braking distances.